Types of Google Search Ads

 Since Google Search Ads operate on a pay-per-click (PPC) model, advertisers target a specific keyword on Google and make bids on the keyword—competing with others who might also be targeting the same keyword.
 The bids you make are “maximum bids”— the maximum you’re willing to pay for your ad to be shown on that particular keyword.

 On the other hand, you can set a maximum daily budget for your ad.
-You’ll never spend more than a specific amount for that ad per day, helping you get a better sense of how much you should budget for your ad campaign.
+You’ll never spend more than a specific amount for that ad per day, helping you get a better sense of how much you should budget for your Google ads search campaign.

 Search Ads Campaign Structure: